woliveiras/__s/README.md

 - **index.html:** the index of site
 - **robots.txt:** very important for SEO, look [here](http://www.robotstxt.org/robotstxt.html)
 - **screenshot.png:** use this to show a screenshot of your theme on theme sites such as [jekylthemes.org](http://jekyllthemes.org/)
+-
+## How to write posts

+Follow the Jekyll workflow: https://jekyllrb.com/docs/posts/

 ## Dunders configuration